Reliable Damping of Free Surface Waves in Numerical Simulations: Numerical Simulation Setup

 Local mesh refinement is used, so that the grid is finest in the vicinity of the free surface, where the waves are discretized by roughly $ 100 $ cells per wavelength and $ 16 $ cells per wave height, as seen in Fig. \ref{FIGgridtsstudyGRID}.
-The temporal discretization involved more than $500$ time steps per wave period $ T $.
+The temporal discretization involved more than $500$ time steps $ \Delta t $ per wave period $ T $, thus in all investigated cases the Courant number $ C = \left( u_{i} \Delta t \right) / \Delta x_{i}$ remains well below $ 0.5 $ for every cell with size $ \Delta x_{i} $ and corresponding fluid velocity $u_{i}$.
 Waves were generated for over $12$ wave periods with $8$ iterations per time step and under-relaxation of $0.4$ for pressure and $0.9$ for all other variables.
 The discretization is based on the grid convergence study conducted by Peri\'c (2013).
-For all simulations, the software STAR-CCM+ $8.02.008$ was used.